volodymyrprokopyuk/knowledge-base/programming/javascript.md

     - Async thread pool and synchronization, child processes and signal handling, IPC via shared UNIX domain sockets
 - **Node.js** = libuv (SED + reactor) + V8 (JavaScript runtime) + modules

+## Callback patter

+- **Callback** (Continuation-Passing Stype, CPS) = first-class function (to pass a callback) + closure (to retain the contenxt) that is passed as an argument to an async function (which returns immediately) and is executed on completion of a requested async operation.
+Async result/error is propagated through a chain of nested callbacks (instead of directly `return`ing a resutl to a caller in sync programming)
+- Sync call (discouraged) blocks the event loop and puts on hold all concurrent processing slowing down the whole application
+- Avoid mixing sync/async behavior under the same inferface